healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 *   High energy consumption
 *   Cord doesn’t fit storage

-The next product in line for our testing is the Comfee Glass Electric Kettle CEKG003 with a glass carafe and black plastic base.
-Our first impression of the kettle upon first interactions was that it had a solid design, a fast boiling time, and a shockingly cheap price of $26.17 on Amazon (at the time of writing).
-So let’s get into it to see if our judgement was biased because of the kettle’s price.
+ We purchased the Comfee Glass Electric Kettle (CEKG003) because of its popularity and shockingly low price of $25.23 on Amazon (at the time of writing). .
+Of the bat, we were impressed with its solid design and fast boiling time.
+Read on to find out how this kettle performed across the board on all our tests and evaluations.

 On a side note, this kettle has other similar models if you’re interested.
 One has a glass carafe and stainless steel base, one has a stainless steel carafe with a water level window, and one has a stainless steel carafe but without a water level window.